MARIONETTE NOIR

 The Resolution

 You don’t get the last word after all that noise.
 I saw your true failure, and that’s all I need.
 I yelled back “You will never see me again, you’re dead to me.”
 I drove away and with every hard mile I felt less anxious and more free.
-Dead to me.
+DEAD TO ME!

 A curvy woman walking with bare feet on a rough gravel road, representing the grit and organic truth of Marionette Noir.